Memories of the Future

 - Dr. Malcolm Quinn

 Organised by University of the Arts London and Institute of Modern Languages Research, School of Advanced Study, University of London.

-The organisers acknowledge the generosity of University College London (UCL) Faculties of Arts & Humanities and Social & Historical Sciences and the Italian Cultural Institute.
+The organisers acknowledge the generosity of University College London (UCL) Faculties of Arts and Humanities and Social and Historical Sciences and the Italian Cultural Institute.